 Just because they live apart does not mean the marriage is over.
 Some military couples and other professionals live separately for many years and for many reasons.
 In my professional opinion, it’s probably a very small percentage of people who can accomplish this for years without cheating or having multiple affairs.

 It sounds like he was cool as long as you were married too.
 He didn’t have to worry about you confronting him about making a decision.

-Now that your marriage is over and you want something more from him, he is conveniently putting the brakes on moving forward with you -- so much that he hasn’t seen you since May!
+Now that your marriage is over and you want something more from him, he is conveniently putting the brakes on moving forward with you -- so much that he hasn’t seen you for months!

-Please allow me to give you a “gut-check.”
-You haven’t seen the guy you are in love with since May and he is not deployed to a foreign country.
+Please allow me to give you a "gut-check."
+You haven’t seen the guy you are in love with for months and he is not deployed to a foreign country.
 Does this sound like a man who is really that interested in moving forward in a committed relationship with you?